 As shown in Table 1, the explanatory variables include most of the important variables influencing an individual's decision to enroll in higher education.
 Real tuition (FTPCI) is average full-time resident undergraduate tuition and fees as a percentage of per capita personal income.
 Tuition is the "sticker" price of higher education, since tuition, net of scholarships, is not available.
 Since tuition was set as a percentage of per capita personal income until 2001, a linear relationship existed between tuition and per capita personal income over time.
-To control for this linear relationship, real tuition is expressed as a percentage of per capita personal income of per capita personal income over time.
 To control for this linear relationship, real tuition is expressed as a percentage of per capita personal income and can be interpreted as a measure of affordability.
 Theory suggests that an individual is less likely to enroll as tuition increases, so a negative coefficient is expected.

-Real full-time undergraduate tuition at four-year Kentucky private institutions (RPRVT) measures the inflation-adjusted "sticker" price of enrollment substitutes within Kentucky using the personal consumption expenditures deflator to adjust for changes in the price level.6 While some students consider both public and private out-of-state institutions as good substitutes for Kentucky public universities, there was no objective way to include these substitutes without more detailed information about student choices.7 As real private tuition increases, an individual is more likely to enroll in a public university, so a positive coefficient is expected.
+Real full-time undergraduate tuition at four-year Kentucky private institutions (RPRVT) measures the inflation-adjusted "sticker" price of enrollment substitutes within Kentucky using the personal consumption expenditures deflator to adjust for changes in the price level.
+While some students consider both public and private out-of-state institutions as good substitutes for Kentucky public universities, there was no objective way to include these substitutes without more detailed information about student choices.
+As real private tuition increases, an individual is more likely to enroll in a public university, so a positive coefficient is expected.

-5 Demand can be estimated using annual data from 1985 to 2001 for full-time enrollment rates and using annual data from 1987 to 2001 for part-time enrollment rates.
+&lt;sup>5 Demand can be estimated using annual data from 1985 to 2001 for full-time enrollment rates and using annual data from 1987 to 2001 for part-time enrollment rates.

-6 Undergraduate tuition at private institutions was also measured as a percentage of per capita income, like the public tuition variable, but this variable proved less effective in explaining the enrollment rates.
+&lt;sup>6 Undergraduate tuition at private institutions was also measured as a percentage of per capita income, like the public tuition variable, but this variable proved less effective in explaining the enrollment rates.